-Christi Weber is the Greater Yellowstone Coalition’s Corporate Relations & Marketing Officer.
+Christi Weber is the Greater Yellowstone Coalition’s Development and Marketing Coordinator.
 She came to GYC in May 2008 after more than a decade of working in communications, marketing and fundraising in both the public and private sectors.
 She is charged with building and maintaining GYC’s corporate giving program, which helps our future and ongoing conservation initiatives.

 As a native Idahoan, she has a deep appreciation for the outdoors and is enamored with all wildlife.
 She is a sports enthusiast and is usually up for trying anything once.

 Christi, along with her husband Doug, son Miles, and dog Jessi enjoy spending time hiking, camping, and exploring new places.
 She loves languages and hopes to visit all 7 continents in her lifetime.